-- Contribute to changing discriminatory social norms and ideas relating to women and sexual minorities; - ➤ Condemn and advocate against gender-based violence, in all its forms, including against the use of rape as a weapon of war;
+- Contribute to changing discriminatory social norms and ideas relating to women and sexual minorities; - Condemn and advocate against gender-based violence, in all its forms, including against the use of rape as a weapon of war; - Increase and strengthen the profile of women, both religious and secular, who are working to prevent atrocity crimes and to counter violent extremism.
+Establish a women's faith leaders sub-group to help support female commitment to these causes; - Promote a "healing of memories" approach to gender-based violence.
+Welcome back survivors of gender-based violence into their communities and encourage their re-acceptance and reintegration instead of isolating and stigmatizing them;

-- ➤ Increase and strengthen the profile of women, both religious and secular, who are working to prevent atrocity crimes and to counter violent extremism.
-Establish a women's faith leaders sub-group to help support female commitment to these causes; - ➤ Promote a "healing of memories" approach to gender-based violence.
-Welcome back survivors of gender-based violence into their communities and encourage their reacceptance and reintegration instead of isolating and stigmatizing them; - Promote debates among religious organizations and with the wider society on gender equality; - Partner with national governments and international organizations, including the United Nations, to advocate for enhancing gender equality.
+- Promote debates among religious organizations and with the wider society on gender equality; - Partner with national governments and international organizations, including the United Nations, to advocate for enhancing gender equality.

-- Support the ordination and appointment of women as religious leaders; - Train religious leaders and actors, especially women, in faith-based counselling to support survivors of gender-based violence.
+- Encourage and support the advancement of women within religious institutions; - Train religious leaders and actors, especially women, in faith-based counselling to support survivors of gender-based violence.